PablooEs/social-media/README.md

 ### Prerequisites

-A computer with a code editor of your preferences (I use Visual Studio Code) and nodeJs installed.
+A computer with nodeJs installed and code editor of your preferences (I use Visual Studio Code).

 ### Installing